-The best way to determine how much coverage a floodlight has is by looking at its power output, which is measured in lumens.
-The greater the number of lumens, the brighter the floodlight, and the better it can illuminate the area.
-A floodlight’s range is referred to as “throw.”
+To determine how much coverage a floodlight has, first look into its power output, which is measured in lumens.
+The greater the number of lumens, the brighter the floodlight and the better it can illuminate the area.
+A floodlight’s range is referred to as throw.
 The brighter the floodlight, the greater its throw.
-Most floodlight cameras have an output of around 2,000 lumens, which gives the light a throw of approximately 30 feet.
+Most floodlight cameras have an output of around 2000 lumens, which gives the light a throw of approximately 30 feet.

 In addition to the visibility afforded by the floodlights, the camera’s coverage is determined by its field of view.
 Usually, this ranges from 115 degrees to 140 degrees with a vertical field of view that’s around 80 degrees.
 The wider the field of view, the more the camera is capable of monitoring.

 Floodlight cameras come with video resolution options of 720p, 1080p, and 2K—numbers that refer to the horizontal line of pixels that create the image.
 The greater the number, the higher the resolution of the video.
 For floodlight cameras, resolution matters because it determines how clearly one can identify facial features and other identifying aspects.
 This is especially important given that these images are taken at night.
 High-resolution cameras create clearer images at greater distances, making detecting faces and reading license plates easier.

 Some cameras feature a night-vision lens, which uses infrared light to create images.
 An infrared light with night vision serves as a stealthier camera, as it works without alerting visitors to its presence by turning on the floodlight.